faasouza/HOCMIM/README.md

 This repository contains implementations of the **High-order Conditional Mutual Information Maximization (HOCMIM)** algorithm for feature selection in both MATLAB and Python.
 The code is designed to handle datasets with high-order dependencies effectively and includes a parallelized implementation for efficiency.

 In the original paper, the mutual information implementation uses the regularized approach from [2], which provides better accuracy due to improved estimation in high-dimensional scenarios.
 You can follow the authors' repository to enable their estimator in HOCMIM.
 The link is available in the reference section.
-However, the MIToolbox and default scikit works relativelly well for 5 dimensions, and a `high´ number of examples (>1000).
+However, the MIToolbox and default scikit works relativelly well for 5th order approximation, and a `high´ number of examples (>1000).

 ## Features